chtoucas/Narvalo.NET/docs/Narvalo.Edu/Fx/Monads/Monads.md

 Monoid
 ------

-A Monoid has an `Empty` element and an `Append` operation that satisfy the Monoid laws:
+A Monoid has an `Empty` element and an `Append` operation that satisfy the monoid laws:
 - `Empty` is the identity for `Append`.
 - `Append` is associative.